History of Pat McAfee in Timeline

 2013: Notable Tackle on Trindon Holliday

-During the 2013 season, Pat McAfee had a notable tackle on Trindon Holliday in Week 7, which was highly praised by TV commentator Cris Collinsworth.
+During Week 7 of the 2013 season, Pat McAfee made a notable tackle on Trindon Holliday, leading to praise from TV commentator Cris Collinsworth.

-On January 4, 2014, Pat McAfee tweeted a photo from the Colts locker room with teammate Andrew Luck almost completely nude in the background.
-He apologized and was fined $10,000 by the Colts organization.
+On January 4, 2014, Pat McAfee tweeted a photo from the Colts locker room with teammate Andrew Luck almost completely nude in the background, apologized for the incident and was fined $10,000.
+McAfee announced he had signed a five-year contract to remain with the Colts.

 September 2014: AFC Special Teams Player of the Month